SeanningTatum/parsley-csv/README.md

 ## Example Output

-When processing a SQL file, Parsley CSV will output:
+When processing a SQL file, Table to CSV will output:

 ```
 Processing SQL file: database.sql